When Are You Eligible for Flight Cancellation Compensation?

 Finally, if you’re forced to stay overnight as a result of the cancellation, the airline must also provide accommodation and transport between there and the airport.
 Again, keep the receipts if the airline doesn’t directly take care of the costs.

 Upgrades and downgrades

-On the other hand, if you were supposed to fly on a higher class, you can ask for a refund ranging between 35 and 75% of the original ticket price.
+- Downgrade: if you were supposed to fly first class and end up on an alternative flight in coach, you can ask for a refund ranging between 35 and 75% of the original ticket price.

 In addition to the cancelled flight compensation that you are claiming under EC261, you can seek further compensation.
 The amount of your EC261 compensation may be deducted from this greater compensation.

 An example would be pursuing the airline for damages.
 You can do so under the Montreal convention, when the cancellation of your flight resulted in the loss of a business opportunity because you couldn’t attend the meeting.

 EC261 doesn’t only apply to EU flights.
 The EU Regulation 261/2004 covers:

 All flights departing from an EU country

 Flights arriving in the EU that are operated by an airline headquartered in the EU